-- o. balancing the cashier report and posting on a daily basis, Childress Center. - p. maintaining the "HOLD" status of all student accounts, Childress Center. - q. responsible for the purchase order process and hold department accountable, Childress Center. - r. maintain all student files and work with the Admissions Coordinator and Registrar to ensure all student files are accurate and complete. - s. work with Director of Childress on recruiting, admissions, and registration of students. - 2.
-Assist the Director of Financial Aid in carrying out the College student financial aid and assistance programs, including, but not limited to: - a.
+- 1. Assist the Associate Dean of Financial Aid in carrying out the College's student financial aid and assistance programs, including, but not limited to: - a.
 Pell Grants - b.
 Texas Public Education Grants - c.
 Loans - d.
 Federal Supplemental Education Opportunity Grants - e.
 WIA assistance - f.
 Veterans Education and Vocational Rehabilitation - g.
 Federal Work Study Program - h.
 Texas Grants - i.
-Institutional scholarships and aid - 3.
-Assist the Director of Financial Aid in counseling and/or assisting students and/or their families in regards to federal, state, and local financial aid programs, and awarding of student financial aid and scholarships. - 4.
+Institutional scholarships and aid - 2.
+Assist the Associate Dean of Financial Aid in counseling and/or assisting students and/or their families in regards to federal, state, and local financial aid programs, and awarding of student financial aid and scholarships. - 3.
+Provide administrative, secretarial, and clerical support to the employees of the Childress Center as needed. - 4.
 Communicate an accurate image of the College as a means of informing others about opportunities at the College. - 5.
 Work on standing and ad hoc committees of the College, as assigned and serve on the crisis management team. - 6.
 Support College activities and special events through attendance and/or participation. - 7.
 Comply with all College policies, rules, and regulations. - 8.
-Performs all other duties as assigned by the Director of the Childress Center, Associate Dean of Enrollment Services and/or the President.
+Performs all other duties as assigned by the Associate Dean of Enrollment Services and/or the President.